anamikarpp/anamikarpp/README.md

 ### Hi there 👋
-- 🔭 I’m currently working on Web devlopment
+- 🔭 I’m currently working on competitive coding.
-- 🌱 I’m currently learning competitive coding
+- 🌱 I’m currently learning web development.
-- 👯 I’m looking to collaborate on Machine Learning
+- 👯 I’m looking to collaborate on Machine Learning, Data Science.
-- 🤔 I’m looking for help with open source
+- 🤔 I’m looking for help with open source.
-- 💬 Ask me about MLSA, Cloud Computing
+- 💬 Ask me about MLSA, Cloud Computing.
 - 📫 How to reach me: https://www.linkedin.com/in/anamikapatel1/
-- 😄 Pronouns: Anu
+- 😄 Pronouns: Anu.
 - ⚡ Fun fact: We can catchup very soon.